 Students enrolled in an educational program in preparation for obtaining certain occupational licenses are potentially ineligible for such license if the student has been convicted of an offense.
 For further information, please contact:

 You can also contact the Legal Clinic, or the faculty member in charge of the educational program that you seek to enroll in.
 The further information you will receive will include notification to you of your right to request a criminal history evaluation letter from the licensing authority in order to clarify your particular situation.

 (3 sem hrs; 3 lec)

 On Campus Course

-Your textbooks, a dictionary, pens or pencils, notebook paper or a notebook, and access to a computer to complete assignments and review class materials.
-Access to film rentals may also be necessary if you cannot attend on the days we view and discuss contemporary movies.
+Your textbook, a dictionary, pens or pencils, notebook paper or a notebook, and access to a computer and internet to take quizzes, complete assignments and review class materials.
+Access to library materials will also be necessary for the successful completion of this course.

 ACCESSING AC CONNECT: